ReSurfEMG/ReSurfEMG/README.md

 ./setup.py build_sphinx
 ```

-If you are working in a VScode command line interface (terminal cmd):
+If you are working in a VScode command line interface (terminal cmd)
+should be more or less something like the following:

 This is given with `cmd.exe` in mind: